stolostron/cm-cli/docs/help/cm_scale_clusterpool.md

 ```
       --cph string   The clusterpoolhost to use
   -h, --help         help for clusterpool
-      --size int32   Set the size of a clusterpool (default 1)
+      --size int32   Set the size of a clusterpool
 ```

 ### Options inherited from parent commands